Last Updated on

 1. Breathe, relax, and remain calm

-I’ve been in a lot of bad situations other than in combat, including flash floods, terrible snow storms, tornadoes, animal encounters, lost in the woods or elsewhere, and that list goes on.
+I’ve been in a lot of bad situations other than in combat, including flash floods, terrible snow storms, tornadoes, animal encounters like dog attacks, lost in the woods or elsewhere, and that list goes on.
 The biggest lesson I have learned is that freaking out will kill you faster than ANYTHING.
 When a bad situation arises, accept it and keep your focus, take a deep breath, and get to work on coming out alive.

 2. Seek shelter

 Exposure will kill you almost as fast as losing your mind in a bad situation.
-Shelter takes priority over water, food, and even fire.
+Shelter takes priority over all the other basic survival needs – water, food, and even fire.
 Shelter in a survival situation can be as simple as a downed tree laying across a dip in the ground.
 This where your Mylar blanket comes in to play.

 3. Create fire